-In our next edition of our “Meet the Team Series”, we talk to Meena Shemar, who leads the early stage lateral flow development at our Birmingham office.
+In our next edition of our “Meet the Team Series”, we talk to Meena Shemar, who leads the early stage lateral flow development.

 What does a normal day entail for you?